blackhat999/matrixcpp/UNLICENSE.md

 helps form a commons of truly free content.

-Even if you do not release your contributions under such a waiver, you are encouraged to release your modifications under an [Open Source license](http://opensource.org/licenses) such as the a GNU license (GPL, LGPL, AGPL, GFDL) or the [Apache license](https://www.apache.org/licenses/LICENSE-2.0.html).
+Even if you do not release your contributions under such a waiver, you are encouraged to release your modifications under an [Open Source License](http://opensource.org/licenses) such as the a GNU license (GPL, LGPL, AGPL, GFDL) or the [Apache license](https://www.apache.org/licenses/LICENSE-2.0.html).
 For more help choosing an open license or waiver, visit (http://choosealicense.com/).

 That said, **feel free to do whatever you want with the software**.

-Attribution is welcome, but in no way required or suggested.
+*Attribution is welcome, but in no way required or requested*.

-Abything that has ever touched this repo is dual-released under the following licenses: the Unlicense and the CC0.
+Anything that has ever touched this repo is dual-released under the following licenses: the Unlicense and the CC0.
 If you contribute to this repo, you agree to release all your contributions under both of the following:
 -------------------------------------------------------------------------------------------------

 FULL TEXT OF THE UNLICENSE